Lramseyer/vaporview/README.md

 - Place and move markers
 - Search for values witin a waveform dump

+For use of other waveform dump formats such as LXT, VZT, GTKwave offers conversion tools.
+Proprietery formats such as WLF, VPD, and FSDB can also be used, but require you to compile GTKwave.
+See the [GTKwave Manual](https://gtkwave.sourceforge.net/gtkwave.pdf) for details - page 16, and 69 for an overview.

 ## Terminal Links

 VaporView associates timestamps and netlist paths as links in the terminal.
 These links are activated by **Ctrl + Clicking** on the link.
 Timespamp links will place the marker at the designated timestamp and move the viewer to that marker (if necessary) whereas netlist path links will add the designated signal into the viewer.
 The following formats are recognized by VaporView: